 A major topic of study over the entire history of fMRI has been how much temporal resolution can be extracted from the fMRI signal.
 The fMRI response is relatively slow, taking about two seconds to start to increase and, with sustained activation, takes about 10 seconds to reach a steady-state “on” condition.
 On cessation, it takes a bit longer to return to baseline – about 10 to 12 seconds, and has a long post-stimulus undershoot lasting up to 40 seconds.
 In addition to this slow response, it has been shown that the spatial distribution in delay is up to four seconds due to spatial variations in the brain vasculature.

 Given this sluggishness and spatial variability of the hemodynamic response, it may initially seem that there wouldn’t be any hope in sub-second temporal resolution.
-However, the situation is more promising than one would initially expect.
+However, the situation is more promising than one would expect.
 Basic simulations demonstrate that, assuming no spatial variability in the hemodynamic response, and given a typical BOLD response magnitude of 5% and a typical temporal standard deviation of about 1%, after 11 runs of 5 minutes each, a relative delay of 50 to 100ms could be discerned from one area to the next.
-However, in the real world, the spatial variation in the hemodynamic response, as mentioned above is plus or minus 2 seconds depending on where one is looking in the brain, and depends mostly on what aspect of the underlying vasculature is captured with each voxel.
+However, the spatial variation in the hemodynamic response, is plus or minus 2 seconds depending on where one is looking in the brain and depends mostly on what aspect of the underlying vasculature is captured with each voxel.
 Large veins tend to have longer delays.

 #9: Sources of resting state signal fluctuations

-While the basic neurovascular mechanisms behind resting state fluctuations may be considered essentially solved, the mystery of the origins and purpose of these fluctuations remains.
+While the basic neurovascular mechanisms behind resting state fluctuations may be understood to some degree, the mystery of the origins and purpose of these fluctuations remains.
 To complicate the question further, it appears that there are different types of correlated resting state fluctuations.
 Some are related to the task being performed.
 Some may be related to brain “state” or vigilance.
 Some are completely insensitive to task or vigilance state.
 It has been hypothesized that the spatially broad, global fluctuations may relate more closely to changes in vigilance or arousal.
 Some are perhaps specific to a subject, and relatively stable across task, brain state, or vigilance state – reflecting characteristics of an individual’s brain that may change only very slowly over time or with disease.
-Recently a study emerged suggesting that resting state networks, as compared in extremely large data sets, reveal clear correlations to demographics, life style, and behavior (33).
+A recent study suggests that resting state networks, as compared in extremely large data sets of many subjects, reveal clear correlations to demographics, life style, and behavior (32).

-Regarding the source or purpose of these, some models simply state it’s an epiphenomenon of a network at a state of criticality – ready to go into action.
+Regarding the source or purpose of the fluctuations, some models simply state it’s an epiphenomenon of a network at a state of criticality – ready to go into action.
 The networks have to be spontaneously active to be able to transition easily into engagement.
-The areas that are typically most engaged together during a task are also fluctuating together during “rest.”
+The areas that are typically most engaged together are resultantly fluctuating together during “rest.”
 In a sense, resting state may be the brain continually priming itself in a readiness state for future engagement.
 Aside from this issue there is the issue of whether or not there are central “regulators” of resting state fluctuations.
 Do the resting state fluctuations arise from individual nodes of circuits simply firing on their own or is there a central hub that sends out spontaneous signals to these networks to fire.
 There has also been growing evidence suggesting that this activity represents more than just a subconscious priming.
-The default mode network, for instance, has been shown to be central to cognitive activities such as rumination and self-directed attention.
+The default mode network, for instance, has been shown to be central to cognitive activity as rumination and self-directed attention.

 Work is ongoing in trying to determine if specific circuits have signature frequency profiles that might help to differentiate them.
 Work is also ongoing to determine what modulates resting state fluctuations.
-So far, it’s clear that brain activation tasks, vigilance state, lifestyle, demographics, disease and immediately previous brain activation can modulate these to some degree.
-Such studies are only beginning, as there are currently no definitive conclusions as to the deep origin and purpose of resting state fluctuations.
+So far, it’s clear that brain activation tasks, vigilance state, lifestyle, demographics, disease and immediately previous task performance can have an effect.
+There are currently no definitive conclusions as to the deep origin and purpose of resting state fluctuations.

 #10: Dead Fish (false positive) Activation.

-A recent paper by Gonzalez-Castillo et al (34)showed that with a more open model of what to expect from brain activation, and 9 hours of averaging, nearly all grey matter becomes “active” in some manner – showing time-locked significant activity with a simple visual-motor attention task.
+A recent paper by Gonzalez-Castillo et al (33)showed that with a more open model of what to expect from brain activation, and 9 hours of averaging, nearly all grey matter becomes “active” in some manner.
 Does this mean that there is no null hypothesis?
 Likely not, but the true nature of the signal is still not fully understood, and both false positives and false negatives permeate the literature.

 So, a simple solution to this problem is to analyze the selected regions using independent data (not data that were used to select the regions).
 Therefore, effects and not noise will replicate.
 Thus, the results will reflect actual effects without bias due to the influence of noise on the selection.